Engineering

 ENGR-105: Engineering Graphics

-Credits 2.0This course will include drafting, technical sketching, projective geometry, multi-view drawings, reading and interpreting drawings, sectioning, dimensioning, and computer aided design (CAD) including 3D to produce basic civil engineering drawings.
+Credits 2.0This course covers the fundamentals of drafting and technical sketching, including projective geometry, multi-view drawings, reading and interpreting technical drawings, sectioning, and dimensioning.
+Students will also learn to use computer-aided design (CAD) tools to produce basic civil engineering drawings.

 ENGR-106: Engineering Computer Skills

-Credits 2.0The use of computers to solve engineering and mathematical problems.
-Topics include general problem solving, algorithm development, programming, and computational analysis.
+Credits 2.0This course focuses on the use of computers to solve engineering and mathematical problems.
+Topics include general problem-solving techniques, algorithm development, data analysis, and computational analysis.
+Students will gain proficiency in using software tools to tackle engineering challenges and enhance computational skills for real-world applications in engineering.

 ENGR-199: Elective